 Deadline for receipt of applications is January 23, 2015.

 Process: Faculty members are encouraged to self-nominate by the internal deadline imposed by each college by providing the information below to their dean by the respective deadline set in each college.
-College deans will be asked to prioritize the applications they receive in their colleges, based on feasibility, fit of program with college strategic goals, likelihood of proposed programming to be initiated/delivered by the mentee after the experience to be successful in meeting student interests and needs and submit the recommended mentee applications to the Office of International Programs by the deadline noted below.
+College deans will be asked to prioritize the applications they receive in their colleges, based on feasibility, fit of program with college strategic goals, likelihood of proposed programming to be initiated/delivered by the mentee after the experience to be successful in meeting student interests and needs and submit the recommended mentee applications to the Office of International Programs by January 23, 2015.
 Self-nominating faculty members should have a program in mind and have obtained the support of that program’s lead faculty members.
 Programs for the 2015 cycle can be located here.

 Expectations of the Mentee: The Mentee is expected to participate actively in pre-departure orientation for the program, develop a clear understanding of the Faculty Guide for leading programs abroad, actively support program learning goals and logistics demands while abroad under the direction of the Mentor, submit a post-return evaluation and self-assessment to the Office of International Programs on the timeline provided, participate in scheduled program development workshops, and develop and submit a program proposal to serve as Program Leader for an existing or new short-term study abroad program for the 2015 – 2016 or 2016- 2017 academic year.